 7.28.2 Contractor's Obligations - The Contractor shall incur no further obligations in connection with the terminated work and on the date set in the notice of termination the Contractor will stop work to the extent specified.
 The Contractor shall also terminate outstanding orders and subcontracts as they relate to the terminated work.
-The Contractor shall settle the liabilities and claims arising out of the terminated work subject to the State's approval.
+The Contractor shall settle the liabilities and claims arising out of the termination of subcontracts and orders connected with the terminated work subject to the State's approval.
 The Engineer may direct the Contractor to assign the Contractor's right, title, and interest under terminated orders or subcontracts to the State.
 The Contractor must still complete the work not terminated by the notice of termination.